esmero/archipelago-deployment-live/docs/gitworkflow.md

  create mode 100644 drupal/composer.json
 ```

-And now finally you can push this back to your Fork
+And now finally you can push this back to your Fork:

 ```Shell
 git push upstream yourOwnOrg-1.0.0-RC3
 ```

-And Git will respond with.
-Use your `yourOwnAccount` personal Github Access Token as password
+And Git will respond with the following.
+Use your `yourOwnAccount` personal Github Access Token as password.

 ```Shell